lightsats/lightsats/app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+In order to receive webhook requests, make sure to run a tunnel such as ngrok and update your .env.local file.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/test).
 This endpoint can be edited in `pages/api/test.ts`.